Spring hiking: 7 national parks made for wildflowers, big views, and blue-sky miles

 Looking for more?
 High Peaks to Bear Gulch Loop (7.5 miles loop) delivers a “best-of” Pinnacles sampler—High Peaks vistas plus the Bear Gulch area.

 Tip: Bear Gulch Cave access changes seasonally to protect bats; closures are common in late spring and early summer, so check status before you go.
-Spring is peak season in Pinnacles, so it is best to arrive early, often before 8 AM, for popular trailheads.

-Guadalupe Mountains National Park (Texas): Big Texas elevation
+Guadalupe Mountains National Park: Big Texas elevation

-If you want bragging rights and skyline views, spring is a fantastic time to hike in the Guadalupes—before peak heat and after winter chill.
+If you want bragging rights and Texas skyline views, spring is a fantastic time to hike in the Guadalupes—before peak heat and after winter chill.

 Devil’s Hall (2.1 miles one way from Pine Springs Trailhead) is a spring hike with a dramatic payoff: a narrow slot-like formation reached via wash walking and some scrambling—avoid it in wet conditions.